News and exhibition archive

 Stour Space, Roach Road, Hackney Wick

-I am delighted to have been awarded first prize in the Dark Yellow Dot Drawing Prize 2019, curated by London Drawing Group and Dark Yellow Dot.
+I am delighted to have been awarded first prize in the Dark Yellow Dot Drawing Prize 2019.
 Two of my drawings were selected and displayed in Buster Mantis in Deptford, alongside 9 other artists.

 I was interviewed by co-curator of the show, Lauren Little, of the Dark Yellow Dot blog and arts platform.
 To read the article please click this link.